Shakadak/lua-astar/README.md

     end
 end
 ```
-This time we cannot pass by B, it should display `D → E → C → A`
+This time we cannot pass by B, it should display `D → E → C → A`.
 ```
 print(pathToString(simpleAStar(goal({"A"}), "D")))
 ```